Frequently Asked Questions

 Is it possible to treat mental illness successfully?

 In many cases, yes, mental health can be successfully treated.
 You can learn to improve and cope with proper treatment and care.
-Some people even feel they make a full recovery with treatment and support.
+Some people even feel they make a full recovery with a proper psychiatric evaluation and individual therapy.
 There have also recently been tremendous advancements in treatments for clinical depression and schizophrenia.

 What types of mental illness are the most common?